SimonStimberg/Andean-Ritus/README.md

   `float _Myfloat;`
 * and can then be used in the calculation

-* while in the material the variable appears with the name declared in parenthesis -> `"Float Name"`
+* while in the Inspector for the material the variable appears with the name declared in parenthesis -> `"Float Name"`
   to address it in the script you have to use the shader-variable-name `_MyFloat`
   `rend.material.SetFloat("_MyFLoat", valueToHandOver);`